georgescutelnicu/PySweeper/README.md

 - Left-click to reveal cells.
 The number inside a cell indicates the number of neighboring mines.
 - Right-click to flag potential mines.
 Use flags to mark cells you suspect contain mines.
 - Be cautious!
 If you reveal a cell with a mine, you lose the game.
-- Win by revealing all safe cells or flagging all mines.
+- Win by revealing all safe cells.
 <br>

 ## Choose your preferred challenge: